 How many parent-child conversations are punctuated with phrases such as, "Money doesn't grow on trees," "Remember, it is hard-earned money," and "I wish you knew the value of money,"?

 Here's one such interaction between a father and his six-year-old son...

 Roshan: Dad, can I have a new bicycle?

 Dad: Why?
 What's wrong with your bicycle?
 We bought it only last April.

 Roshan: Yeah, but you see, Chandru's dad has got him a new one.

-Dad: That doesn’t mean you too need a new one.
-You should know that money doesn’t
+Dad: That doesn't mean you too need a new one.
+You must know that money doesn't grow on trees.

 Roshan: Of course, I know that.
 It is the bank cashier who gives you money.
 Why don't you ask him?

 Here's another situation where a mother and her five-year-old daughter are at a store: